Masetto96/ai-amg/README.md

 ## Future Development (TODOs:)
 ### Emotion Detection
 - Compute neuro metrics corresponding to valence, that is the brain activity asymmetry.
-Needs all the channels.
+Needs all the channels that is all the electrodes.
-- Visualize valence and arousal coming from EEG
-- Find alternatives to extract valence and arousal from EEG (for later)
+- Find alternatives to extract valence and arousal from EEG (*for later*)

 ### Music Generation
 - Improve the way clips are created and launched